 The promise of airline frequent flier credit cards relies on a premise — cardholders will actually be able to redeem a reasonable amount of their miles for award flights a reasonable amount of the time.
 Yet too many airlines have such poor award availability at the lowest mileage levels that customers feel rightfully betrayed by the airlines and the credit cards that offer their frequent flier miles.
 On the other hand, the Citi® / AAdvantage® Platinum Select® MasterCard® from our partner Citi offers American Airlines miles that are still somewhat easy to redeem.

 - AAdvantage is one of the best frequent flyer programs

 How This Card Works

-American's website efficiently searches for seats on American and many of its other OneWorld partner carriers, and it is much easier to find award seats at the lowest mileage levels than it is with competitors such as Delta.
-And with its merger with U.S. Airways, cardholders have access to award seats on that carrier as well.
+Easy-to-find award seats.
+American Airlines' website efficiently searches for seats on American and many of its other OneWorld partner carriers, and it is much easier to find award seats at the lowest mileage levels than it is with competitors such as Delta.

 Who This Card Is Best For

 This is a great card for customers of American Airlines that want to enjoy some additional convenience when traveling.
 But this card is also a good way to earn some additional miles that cardholders can use for award flights.

 By continuing to offer a valuable frequent flier program, American Airlines and Citi make this credit card well worth carrying.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any bank, card issuer, airline or hotel chain.